 As part of our commitment to partnering with innovative third-party suppliers, BankUnited places the utmost emphasis on the ethical behavior of the suppliers we contract with.
 In keeping with the high standards we hold ourselves to, we’ve developed the BankUnited Vendor Code of Conduct that outlines the expectations of our significant third-party suppliers.

-At December 31, 2024, our loan portfolio contained $857 million of loans in categories such as renewable energy, energy efficiency, clean transportation, sustainable water, water and waste management, environmental remediation, carbon capture, climate change adaptation, emissions and greenhouse gas reduction, fleet transformation and the financing of energy efficient or LEED certified properties.
-Our securities portfolio currently contains approximately $295 million in bonds designated by the issuer as green, social or sustainability bonds.
+We maintain a sustainability finance practice within our Corporate Banking division.
+As of December 31, 2025, the Company’s loan portfolio included approximately $823 million of loans in categories such as renewable energy, energy efficiency, clean transportation, sustainable water, environmental remediation, emissions reduction, climate adaptation, and the financing of energy-efficient or LEED-certified properties.
+In addition, our securities portfolio included approximately $306 million in bonds designated by issuers as green, social, or sustainability bonds